-It’s What Happens After Jordan’s Elections that Really Matters
+It's What Happens After Jordan’s Elections That Really Matters

-By Mona Yacoubian - Jordan's recent parliamentary elections were notably free of widespread fraud and registered a respectable 56% voter turnout rate.1 Yet, the technically clean vote belies deeper structural flaws-an emasculated parliament that disproportionately represents rural tribal loyalists and an entrenched culture of tribalism-that impede progress toward a genuine multi-party democracy.
+Jordan's recent parliamentary elections were notably free of widespread fraud and registered a respectable 56% voter turnout rate.1 Yet, the technically clean vote belies deeper structural flaws-an emasculated parliament that disproportionately represents rural tribal loyalists and an entrenched culture of tribalism-that impede progress toward a genuine multi-party democracy.
 As Jordan grapples with significant economic challenges amidst mounting regional turmoil, King Abdallah should move expeditiously to implement real reform by vesting the new parliament with a role in government formation and encouraging the legislature to amend Jordan's flawed electoral law.

 As an election observer with the National Democratic Institute (NDI), I was deployed to Irbid, a northern governorate that borders both Israel and Syria.
 I observed polling in rural districts with strong tribal dynamics.
 Issue-based platforms and political parties were virtually absent.
 Instead, the political stakes centered on highly localized races, with candidates promoting tribal interests, namely ensuring their districts get a fair share of public sector jobs and services.

 Several new procedures were implemented to inhibit fraud including an elaborate voter identification system and inking voters' fingers.
 In most of the ten polling stations I visited, voters and poll workers alike appeared earnest and genuine in their desire to respect the new regulations.
 Still, episodes of vote buying, "public voting" and other infractions diminished the election's overall credibility.
 Yet, compared to Jordan's 2007 and 2010 elections, marred by widespread fraud allegations, the vote represents a marked improvement.